abeyyoseph/OtherProjects/BreastCancerClassificationCNN/README.md

 # Breast Cancer Classification using CNN

 ## Overview
-This project implements a Convolutional Neural Network (CNN) to classify histopathology images (from https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images) as either **cancerous** or **benign**.
+This project implements a Convolutional Neural Network (CNN) for binary classification of breast histopathology images (from https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images) as either **cancerous** or **benign**.
 The dataset consists of small, color images of size 50x50 pixels.
 The model is designed to address class imbalance, optimize performance, and avoid overfitting while maintaining computational feasibility.

 ## Dataset and Preprocessing
+The dataset consists of labeled medical images for two classes:
+- `Benign`
+- `Cancer`
 The dataset was split into three sets using a **stratified split** to ensure equal class distribution:
 - **Training Set**: 70% of the data
 - **Validation Set**: 20% of the data
 - **Test Set**: 10% of the data

-To further address class imbalance, a **WeightedRandomSampler** was used in the training set to ensure that minority class samples were not underrepresented during training.
-Additionally, **Weighted CrossEntropy Loss** was used to provide class-specific penalties during backpropagation.
+## Data Augmentation
+To improve generalization, the following augmentations were applied during training:
+- Random horizontal and vertical flips
+- Random rotations
+- Random resized cropping
+- Normalization using mean and std of the dataset

+These augmentations helped increase robustness and mitigate overfitting.

 ## Architecture
 The CNN is composed of three convolutional blocks followed by fully connected layers.
 Each convolutional block consists of: